Code-Institute-Submissions/Javascript-Milestone-Project-/README.md

 <h3>Features</h3>

 The user will see a running total of the amount of moves made with each click.
-The timer will also start from the second click on the screen.
+The timer will also start from the second click on the screen. over.

+Upon completion of the game an overlay will appear updating the user of the amount of moves used and time taken to complete the game.

 <h3>Features left to implement</h3>